marcojak/MTAdmob/MTAdmob/readme.txt

 Your help allows me to continue to spend time on this project and continue to maintain and update it with new features and to be ready for the new Google SDK 20: [Google SDK 20 Migration](https://developers.google.com/admob/android/migration).

 ### IMPORTANT
-* Remember to edit your AppManifest otherwise it will not work on Android
+* On Android you need to add your Admob APPLICATION_ID to your AppManifest.
-* On iOS you MUST now change the Ads init.
-In your iOS project Replace MobileAds.Configure with MobileAds.SharedInstance.Start(CompletionHandler);
+* On iOS you need to add GADApplicationIdentifier to your Info.plist:
-  where CompletionHandler is something like: private void CompletionHandler(InitializationStatus status){}
-* Edit your info.plist adding these Keys:
+  Edit your info.plist adding these Keys:
   <key>GADApplicationIdentifier</key>
   <string>ca-app-pub-3940256099942544~1458002511</string> <- This is a test key, replace it with your APPID
   <key>GADIsAdManagerApp</key>